Employment Requirements & Disqualifiers

 Minimum requirements include:

-- Citizenship: Must be a United State Citizen at the time of application
+- Citizenship: Must be a United States citizen at the time of application.

 - Minimum Age: Must be 21 years of age by academy start date.

 - Maximum Age: Must not have reached your 45th birthday by entrance exam date.